 Preheat oven to 350 degrees F. Put cupcake liners into the wells of your cupcake pans (makes 24 cupcakes)

-- In the bowl of your mixer, add the cake mix, 5 Tablespoons flour, (hand whisk to blend the flour into the cake mix, sugar, vegetable oil, vanilla, pumpkin, milk, cinnamon, pumpkin pie spice, and eggs.
+- In the bowl of your mixer, add the cake mix, 5 Tablespoons flour, (hand whisk to blend the flour into the cake mix, sugar, vegetable oil, vanilla, pumpkin, milk, spices, and eggs.

 - Beat on medium speed for 2 minutes until well blended.
 Scrape the sides and bottom of the bowl half way through.
 Fold in white chocolate chips.
 Spoon batter into cupcake liners.